-Are you ready for the June 2013 CFA exam?
-Find the tools you need to pass in Test Prep.
+Are you prepared to pass the June 2014 CFA exam?
+Find the best solutions in Test Prep.

 Hmm.
 I’ve seen all kinds of university ranking orders, but this is a new one.

 Kind of interesting, not Notre Dame as #1 per se, but I don’t recall anything this detailed for undergrad business schools when I was going to school (I didn’t start in the business school, but it would have still been interesting to look at).
 I found it interesting though that my school had a really high recruiter survey result, but an incredibly low student survey score.
 Don’t know why, but our school has like self-confidence problems or something.

 I think the student survey is a big flaw in this particular ranking.
 It’s very possible that more serious or smarter students will be more critical of their schools, thus driving down their own rankings.

 Student satisfaction with academic programs is probably also influenced by their existing expectations.
 For instance, say candidate N (not referring to any particular AF member) gets into a prestigious school thinking that the quality should be 9/10.
 However, turns out it’s just 8/10.
 N might then say that the quality was not that great - “did not meet expectations”, or something like that.
 If N got into a less prestigious school, he might expect say, 7/10.
 If the actual quality turns out to be 8/10 (same as the previous example), N’s review might be positively biased.

 Cities teem with evil and decay, let’s give it a good shake and see what falls out!!

 I think recruiter surveys tend to be kind of a contrarian indicator.

 Say you’re a recruiter for Citi, Wells Fargo, or Bank of America.

 When you go to MIT, NYU or Berkeley to recruit, the students will treat you like the last-choice employer that you are.
 And out of the 8 offers you make, you will get 2 grudging acceptances.